SENSUIKAN!

 24 September 1943:

-On her way back to base, the RO-105 rescues several IJNAF pilots downed in air battles two days earlier.
+On her way back to base, RO-105 rescues several IJNAF pilots downed in air battles two days earlier.

 25 September 1943: The Evacuation of Kolombangara, Guadalcanal:

-That same day, the RO-105 returns to Rabaul.
+That same day, RO-105 returns to Rabaul.

 7 October 1943: